Clinics and Services

 Did you know you do not need a GP referral letter for a private referral?
 Any patient can self-refer to any private provider without any input from a GP.
 You do not need a GP referral letter.
 Simply ring up the provider and ask to be seen.
 If you need, we can supply a summary printout of your record free of charge to take with you to your appointment.

-If you decide to be seen by a private provider and that provider requests a referral letter or insurance form completing before they can see you, we can compile a letter or fill out a form for you, but there will be a charge as this constitutes as Non-NHS work.
+If you decide to be seen by a private provider and that provider requests an insurance form completing before they can see you, we can fill out a form for you, but there will be a charge as this constitutes as Non-NHS work.
 For more information see our Non-NHS Services page

 We are unable to a recommend or direct you to a private provider as this could be seen as competitive behaviour.